midrib-cryptic/nightworld-site/privacy-policy.md

-# Privacy Policy for Nightworld
+# Privacy Policy for Monnstack

 **Last updated: May 26, 2026**

-This Privacy Policy describes how Midrib Cryptic ("we", "us", or "our") collects, uses, and shares information when you use the Nightworld mobile game (the "App") available on Google Play.
+This Privacy Policy describes how Midrib Cryptic ("we", "us", or "our") collects, uses, and shares information when you use the Monnstack mobile game (the "App") available on Google Play.

 ## 1. Information We Collect

-**We do not collect any personal information directly.** Nightworld does not require account creation, login, or registration of any kind.
+**We do not collect any personal information directly.** Monnstack does not require account creation, login, or registration of any kind.
 All gameplay data — your placed tiles, score, soft-currency balance, and cosmetic preferences — is stored locally on your device.

 However, the following third-party services integrated into the App may collect information when you use it: